Physsionist/deep_architecture/README.md

 1. Froze *some* layers (all except the last) from a pretrained model

 > *Rationale:* This would reduce the training time without losing too much accuracy.
-(Similar to drop-out, which has been shown empirically to accelerate and improve the efficiency of the training process without having every layer in a neural network to be trained.)
+(Similar to drop-out, which has been demonstrated to accelerate the training process by not requiring every layer in a neural network to be trained.)

 2. Fine-tuned the same pretrained model